Lemonjai/bier_v4/README.md

 <--- Bier V4 --->
 # Nov 8, 2016
 * Add the validation for the form and all information must be done before positng is allowed
+* Add the image upload for the brewery

 # Nov 7, 2016
 * Created the relationship model between the colour and the beer post